edouardbrasier/Recursion-example-bill-of-materials/README.md

-# Recursion-example-bill-of-materials
+# Recursion-example-bill-of-materials BOM
-Bill of materials with unlimited number of explosion solved with a recursive function in M Formula Language For Power BI or Excel Power Query
+Bill of materials (BOM) with unlimited number of explosion solved with a recursive function in M Formula Language For Power BI or Excel Power Query

 Example with a test table